William Capel (sportsman): Clerical career

 A few years afterwards Blomfield came down from London to preach a charity sermon at Watford, and was Capel's house-guest.
 Capel "came down to breakfast in an old grey dressing gown and red slippers, much to the surprise and something to the discomfiture of his Diocesan".
 Asked, before the event, by a close friend how he had managed to have his invitation accepted Capel's reply was said to have been: "How, why I gave him a good licking and that made him civil.
 We are very good friends now."

 In 1895 Capel's great-granddaughter, Muriel Granville, married Blomfield's grandson, Frederick Charles Blomfield.

 Cricket

 Capel was a keen sportsman, principally associated with fox-hunting and cricket.
-He played cricket as an amateur and made 1 known appearance in first-class cricket in 1808.
+He played as an amateur and made one known appearance in 1808.
 His recorded career in significant matches ran from 1796 to 1809.
 Capel was a member of Marylebone Cricket Club (MCC) and of Homerton Cricket Club.
 He was a distant kinsman of the more famous cricketer Martin Bladen Hawke.